 Membership and Account Agreement

 This Agreement covers your rights and responsibilities concerning your accounts and the rights and responsibilities of the Credit Union providing this Agreement (Credit Union).
 In this Agreement, the words “you,” “your,” and “yours” mean anyone who signs an Account Card, Account Change Card, or any other account opening document (Account Card), or for whom membership and/or service requests are approved through the Credit Union’s online application and authentication process.
 The words “we,” “us,” and “our” mean the Credit Union.
-The word “account” means any one (1) or more share or other accounts you have with the Credit Union.
+The word “account” means any one or more share or deposit accounts you have with the Credit Union.

 1. Membership Eligibility